JamesPImes/pyTRS/documentation/config.md

 The parsing of `PLSSDesc` and `Tract` objects is configured with `Config` objects (or equivalent `config=` parameters).

-To configure a `PLSSDesc` or `Tract` object, encode all of the desired parameters into a single string, separated by comma (spaces are optional with no effect).
+To do so, encode all of the desired parameters into a single string, separated by comma (spaces are optional with no effect), and pass that string to `config=` when creating a `PLSSDesc` or `Tract` object.

 ```
 chosen_config_options = 'n, w, segment, clean_qq, parse_qq'